idec2021/Vilnius_GMC/docs/project/results.md

 ## Endopeptidase assay in droplets

-Following the test in microtiter plate, a solution of assay buffer containing the enzyme (Fig 4A) and a control solution of assay buffer without the enzyme (Fig 4B) were encapsulated to verify the functionality of the enzyme assay in droplets and imaged after overnight incubation at 37°C.
+Following the test in microtiter plate, an experiment to verify functionality of the enzyme assay in droplets was performed: a solution of assay buffer containing the enzyme (Fig 4A) and a control solution of assay buffer without the enzyme (Fig 4B) were encapsulated and the emulsion was imaged after overnight incubation at 37°C.
 To verify the long-term retention of the fluorescent signal in the positive droplets, 10 µL aliquots from both emulsions were mixed and imaged after incubation at 37°C for 2 days (Fig 4C).
-No appreciable fluorescein exchange between positive and negative droplets was detected.
+No appreciable fluorescence exchange between positive and negative droplets was detected.

 ![SDS-PAGE](img/droplets.png){ width=1000px }
 <span style="font-size: 12px">Figure 4.
 Assay in droplet.
 A – positive sample after encapsulation (time 0); B – positive emulsion containing the enzyme (top) next to control emulsion (bottom); C – mixed emulsion of positive and control sample: no leakage is observed after 2 days incubation.<span>

 ## Live assay on cell suspension

-Purified SagAP60 and RA control were used on a suspension of S. aureus to test the starting antimicrobial activity.
+Purified SagAP60 and RA control were used on a suspension of *S. aureus* to test the starting antimicrobial activity.
 The test was carried out as cell growth assay, by observing the increase of OD600 of cells suspended in LB medium (Fig 5).

 ![aureus_plot_2](img/aureus_plot_2.png){ width=1000px }
 <span style="font-size: 12px">Figure 5. *S. aureus* growth inhibition assay.
 Blue – background (buffer); Cyan – RA control; Green - SagAP60; Yellow – cell negative control, without any enzyme added.<span>

-From the results it appears that the added proteins have an apparent positive effect on growth compared to negative control: we believe this is due to the fact that they were added to the assay as glycerol stocks, providing an additional carbon source we haven’t accounted for, with a 4% glycerol final concentration in the well.
+From the results it appears that the added proteins have a positive effect on growth compared to negative control: we believe this is due to the fact that they were added to the assay as glycerol stocks, providing an additional carbon source we haven’t accounted for, with a 4% glycerol final concentration in the well.
 For this reason, this test will be repeated using dialysed protein sample.